 With Amazon Glacier, customers pay only for what they use.
 Storage prices start as low as $0.01 per gigabyte per month; retrieval pricing starts at $0.001 per gigabyte.
 That’s considerably less than most tape libraries, so storing your archived data with us could save you money over time!

 Cloud databases are a new breed of database that offers all the benefits of the cloud: elasticity, scalability, and cost-effectiveness.
 Just like traditional databases, they can be used to store data, but they also come with a few key differences.
 For one, cloud databases are designed to be scalable and highly available, so they can handle large workloads without going down.

-Lets take a look on the DB services provided by AWS cloud.
+Let’s take a look at the DB services provided by AWS Cloud.

 Amazon RDS (Relational Database Service)